Anya Chang, ND

 “It is so warming to see my patients’ eyes light up when they feel empowered and know they are being heard,” says Chang.
 “It is incredible to work beside other providers with the same goals.”

 Chang earned her Bachelor of Science in Architectural Engineering Technology at Wentworth Institute of Technology in Boston in 1992.
 Several years later, she moved toward a career in health care, becoming a certified massage therapist in 2001.
-She worked as a massage therapist in Breckenridge, Colorado, and ran her own massage clinic from 2002 to 2006 before pursuing a degree in naturopathic medicine.
+She worked as a massage therapist in Breckenridge, Colorado, and ran her own massage clinic from 2002 to 2006 while pursuing a degree in naturopathic medicine.

 At CTCA, Chang helps patients understand the side effects of cancer treatment and how to address them with naturopathic medicine.
 Her goal is to support the body in its healing and to prevent future disease.
 She takes her time with patients to answer their questions and provide thorough information.